BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 #### The learning

-When we started the project everything was unfamiliar to the team, like setting up a project using Maven.
-We didn't set up anything beforehand, except to VM's and an empty repository on GitHub.
+When we started the project everything was unfamiliar to the team.
+We didn't set up anything beforehand, except two VM's and an empty repository on GitHub.
 We could have created some scaffolding with dependencies and basic configuration, but in hindsight we agree that even though the progress on features was slower the team gained a deeper understanding of the various technologies in this way.

 Certainly the hardest thing to learn was how to write good tests, and especially how to practice TDD.
 Most of the graduates had never written an